JAlcocerT/Docker/Web/Admin_Panels/readme.md

 AdminJS is an automatic admin interface that can be plugged into your application.

-You, as a developer, provide database models (like posts, comments, stores, products or whatever else your application uses), and AdminJS generates UI which allows you (or other trusted users) to manage content.
+You, as a developer, provide database models (like posts, comments, stores, products or whatever else your application uses), and **AdminJS generates UI which allows you (or other trusted users) to manage content**.

 Inspired by: django admin, rails admin and active admin.